-Students will wear a mask when walking to and from Physical Education (PE) class and outside breaks.
-Upper school students will not change for PE at this time.
+Students wear masks when walking to and from Physical Education (PE) class and outside breaks.
+Upper school students do not change for PE at this time.
 If students are engaged in cardiovascular activity outdoors and are distanced, they do not need to wear a mask.
 If students are engaged in cardiovascular activity indoors, a minimum of 6' distancing would be necessary for aerobic activity to be done without a mask.
 Even if outdoors, students who are playing a game that does not guarantee 6' should wear a mask.
 Any activity, aerobic or not, that is outdoors and can maintain 6' does not require masks.
 Aerobic activity will take place outdoors whenever possible.
-PE equipment and playground equipment that are high-touch surfaces will either not be used, or be sanitized between uses.
+PE equipment and playground equipment that are high-touch surfaces are either not be used, or are sanitized between uses.